 Today, unfortunately, there is a worldwide epidemic of vitamin D deficiency with health consequences affecting people of all ages and contributing to most chronic illnesses.
 The best source of vitamin D is the sun.
 However, most people, when exposed to sunlight, wear sun protection which blocks vitamin D production.
-In addition, children are spending more and more time on their computers and game consoles, than playing outdoors, and the long, dark winters in the northern hemisphere make it impossible for the body to get the UV exposure required for it to make vitamin D. Researchers have pointed out that raising the vitamin D levels of the general population could prevent chronic diseases that claim millions of lives each year worldwide, helping to protect against such diseases as cardiovascular disease, autoimmune diseases, migraines, neurological/psychological/mental disorders, infertility, cancer and colds and flu.
-There is thus no doubt that vitamin D is imperative for health and disease prevention.
+In addition, children are spending more and more time on their computers and game consoles, than playing outdoors.
+The long, dark winters in the northern hemisphere make it impossible for the body to get the UV exposure required.
+Researchers have pointed out that raising the vitamin D levels of the general population could prevent chronic diseases that claim millions of lives each year worldwide, helping to protect against such diseases as cardiovascular disease, autoimmune diseases, migraines, neurological/psychological/mental disorders, infertility, cancer and colds and flu.
+There is thus no doubt that it is imperative for health and disease prevention.

 How do we raise our vitamin D levels?

 We get vitamin D from two main sources – food and, as mentioned already, the sun.
 However, in the absence of UV exposure, optimizing vitamin D levels is not that easy.
-Unfortunately, there is not a large amount of foods that contain vitamin D. The best food sources of vitamin D are fatty fish – such as salmon, mackerel and sardines – and egg yolk.
-During the long, dark, winter months, optimizing your vitamin D levels becomes a challenge as you would generally have to eat a lot of fish to get your daily requirement of vitamin D. For those who are not big fish eaters; potato fish cakes, salmon fish fingers and tuna sandwiches are often more of a hit at mealtimes, particularly with children.
+Unfortunately, there is not a large amount of foods that contain it.
+The best food sources for it are fatty fish – such as salmon, mackerel and sardines – and egg yolk.
+During the long, dark, winter months, optimizing your levels becomes a challenge as you would generally have to eat a lot of fish to get your daily requirement.
+For those who are not big fish eaters; potato fish cakes, salmon fish fingers and tuna sandwiches are often more of a hit at mealtimes, particularly with children.

-Are you getting enough vitamin D?
-This is highly individualistic and complicated and the best way to ascertain this is with a blood test, which can be done with an easy-to-use home testing kit.
+The best way to ascertain whether there is a deficiency is through a blood test, which can be done with an easy-to-use home testing kit.
 Testing is important as even though a person may be deficient in vitamin D, not everyone will have symptoms.
 For those that do experience symptoms, these often include: general aches and pains, restless leg syndrome, tiredness, bone pain, rickets and recurring infections.
-It is also important to know that vitamin D is essential in helping the body absorb calcium and often in cases of vitamin D deficiency, linked to osteoporosis.
+It is also important to know that vitamin D is essential in helping the body absorb calcium and often in cases of a deficiency, linked to osteoporosis.

 For those who are deficient, it is worth noting that since vitamin D is fat-soluble, the oil form is most preferred in order to ensure that it is absorbed into the body properly.
 Vitamin D3 is made by the skin when you get enough sunlight.
 Fortified foods often contain vitamin D2, which is produced by plants.
 Studies show that vitamin D3 is far more important for our health.
 When supplementing with vitamin D3, it is also important to consume vitamin K2, either in your food or supplement form.
 The reason for this is that together they activate a protein which helps protect against the formation of calcium crystals which can lead to arterial calcification.
 Vitamin K2 also guards against Vitamin D toxicity and is an important vitamin for protecting against osteoporosis.
 Foods containing vitamin K2 include: green leafy vegetables, spring onions, Brussels sprouts, cabbage and broccoli.